tektoncd/catalog/task/nexus-lifecycle-scan/0.1/README.md

 # Sonatype

-Contains all the tasks which use the Sonatype Nexus Lifecycle CLI.
+Contains all the tasks which use the Sonatype Lifecycle CLI.

 ## Tasks